CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 #### get
 used to get a value of a key
 #### add
-used to set a value
+used to set a key:value
 #### unset
 used to remove a value